 My parents have been married over 30 years and they have always functioned as a team and taken time out for each other.
 From them, I've learned the importance of perseverance and being willing to compromise and be flexible.

-I loved this because I think it demonstrates what it means to have a relationship built on love, trust, and commitment with each partner making the relationship a priority.
+This demonstrates what it means to have a relationship built on love, trust, and commitment with each partner making the relationship a priority.

-In my spare time I enjoy traveling, trying new foods, and reading a good book.
+In my spare time I travel, trying new foods, and love a good book.